 What to do when you get the flu

-Of course, you don’t want the flu, but if you get it these are things to help.
+Of course, you don’t want the flu, but if you get it these things help.

 - Sip soup, water, juice, tea.
 This works to keep the congestion more fluid which is good when you’re coughing and it hurts like a mother to cough.
 Pneumonia is a real possibility so I pushed fluids.